Juris Doctor, Pending Bar Admission

 Katherine Sheriff is a Georgia native and grew up in Cobb County before her family moved to Paulding County.
 After graduating high school, Katherine attended The University of Georgia where she majored in Political Science and lived in Washington, D.C. during her final semester.

 Between college and law school, Katherine clerked for in-house counsel in Atlanta, a small firm in Carrollton and spent the remainder of her time working as a personal trainer at Gold’s Gym West Cobb.

-Katherine graduated with her Juris Doctor degree from the Emory University School of Law in May 2016 and was sworn in as a member of the Georgia Bar in 2017.
+Katherine graduated with her Juris Doctor degree from the Emory University School of Law in May 2016 and will sit for the February 2017 Georgia bar exam.
 During law school, Katherine served as the State Bar of Georgia Young Lawyers Division Fellow for her graduating class and worked to promote the annual Legal Food Frenzy at Emory Law.
 Katherine enjoyed developing her writing on the Emory Law Journal as well as her work as a research assistant to Emory Law professors.
 Katherine further developed her academic pursuits by presenting her research to the Georgia Legislature and working with an Emory Law team to study potential regulations for autonomous vehicles.

 - Negative Campaigning in the 2002 Georgia Elections, Journal for Undergraduate Research Opportunities (2004).
 Available by request.